 - Extensive experience and resources.
 Our attorneys have been successfully handling personal injury claims for more than two decades.

 - 99 percent success rate.
 When we decide to take a case, we are confident in our ability to fiercely represent our clients.

 - VIP treatment of clients.
 We understand what our clients are going through, and we are committed to treating them with the compassion and personalized attention they deserve.

 - “No win, no fee” guarantee.
 We recognize the financial pressure our clients are under, so we never charge for legal services unless we recover compensation for you.

 Don’t let a profit-driven insurance company tell you what fair compensation should be for your injury.
 Let our dedicated Sacramento spinal cord injury attorneys fight for the full compensation you deserve.
 Schedule a free consultation with our lawyers today.

 Our Spinal Cord Injury Lawyers Can Help You

 Treatment for spinal cord injuries is extremely expensive, and ongoing care is often required.
 In addition, victims of spinal cord injuries face other losses that can add up to an unbearable financial burden.
-Our goal as your personal injury attorneys is to ensure you are not left with debt and unable to care for yourself after a catastrophic injury.
+Our goal as your personal injury attorneys in Sacramento is to ensure you are not left with debt and unable to care for yourself after a catastrophic injury.